tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

         if 'schedule' in selections:
             tier2assist.append({'msg': 'You mentioned "schedule".
 Let\'s get that scheduled for you.', 'action': 'https://tier2tickets.syncromsp.com/bookings?calendar=101601'})

-        #this will prompt the user to fill out a form if the AI thinks the message is about a new hire
+        #this will prompt the user to fill out a form if the AI thinks the message is about a new hire and add the responses from the form to the ticket notes
-        categories = ["new hire", "broken computer"]
-        result = ai_categorize(msg, categories)
         if result['best_match'] == 'new hire':
             tier2assist.append({'msg': 'If you are looking to add a new employee please fill out this form.', 'action': (('https://www.cognitoforms.com/Tier2Technologies1/SimpleForm' + '?entry={"TicketID":"') + ticketID) + '"}'})